heptarch/heptarch.github.io/drafts/demon.md

 polarizations is *reversed*.
 She knows the arrangement of reflectors better than the veins in her hand.
+A stray reflection is impossible.
-The simplest explanation is a Möbian loop which turns the light inside out, like a glove; a veritable Alice through the looking glass.
-A loop in some other dimension.
+The simplest explanation is a Möbian loop which turns the light inside out, like a glove; a loop in some *other* direction.

+Ellen gathers her lamp, compass, and notepad, and tramps off into the tunnels to learn the precise bearings of the fourth dimension.

 <p align="center">
   ⁂